ryanhyma/react-answers/README.md

 - Evaluation input of csv files generated from user feedback questions to score AI responses
 - Good source of learning about this methodology is: https://www.ycombinator.com/library/Lg-why-vertical-llm-agents-are-the-new-1-billion-saas-opportunities

+### Accessibility features
+- GCDS components - TODO should the input field have focus when page loads?
+- No streaming of responses - response is formatted and complete before it is displayed
+- Check against this accessibility AI application: https://adf-ask-accessibility-daeeafembaazdzfk.z01.azurefd.net/

 ### Microservices prompt-chaining architecture
 - TODO - implement microservices prompt-chaining architecture to improve response quality and speed
 References: